artifishvr/cfspeed_mqtt/README.md

 # Cloudflare Speed Tests sent over MQTT

+!! this is a first rust project and will improve over time !! not really ready for use.

 This is a simple Rust program that performs a Cloudflare speed test on a user defined interval and sends the results over MQTT.

 Useful to integrate with home assistant for speed test stats on your dashboard.